edmcouncil/fibo/README.md

 ## Intro

-Ontologies in the YELLOW branch are ones that are going through the OMG submission process.
-These ontologies have been vetted by the FIBO Leadership Team, and are currently going through the OMG process for ratification.
+Yellow FIBOs have entered the OMG Process.
+They comply with the OMG rules for documentation and public comment.

 ## Directories